 Take any colour and add varying degrees of black, white or grey to it and you will have a fabulous range of different tones to select from for a very simple, yet effective decorating palette.
 Designers refer to this as a monochromatic scheme as you are starting with just one colour and tinting with white and shading with black.

-Black and white is the best example of a monochromatic scheme
+Black and white is the best example of a monochromatic colour scheme

 Most popular and obvious of all these possibilities is the most simple of all – the classic and much loved black and white decorating palette.
 It is sophisticated and timeless.
 Excellent to use for a classy Parisian feel or for a more contemporary look.
 The beauty is that a black and white palette lends itself to either a very traditional and classic way of decorating or a more modern cutting edge look.

 The point though that I want to convey here is the importance of tonal variation in such a simple scheme.
 It is easy to explain with black and white as you can picture a scheme that is predominantly white with just a few light greys to create interest.
 This combination gives you a light and airy feel to your decorating scheme.